Data security, IG and Toolkit FAQs

 Q. Do I need to register with the Information Commissioner’s Office?

-A. Yes.
+Yes.
 Data protection legislation requires organisations to notify the Information Commissioner’s Office (ICO) if they are processing personal data – all pharmacies process personal data.
-Guidance on notification can be found on page 47 of the Pharmacy Contractor Workbook and the ICO have further information.
+Guidance on notification can be found ICO’s website.
 If a pharmacy has not notified the ICO, this would be a breach of data protection legislation and a criminal offence.

 Q. Do the requirements apply to hardcopy data e.g. prescription forms as well as information held electronically?

-A. Yes.
-Information Governance ensures necessary safeguards for, and appropriate use of, patient and personal information.
+Yes.
+Data security ensures necessary safeguards for, and appropriate use of, patient and personal information.
 Information held in hardcopy or in electronic format must be protected but the safeguards may differ.
-Some of the NHS IG requirements therefore have a specific focus on either digital or hardcopy information.

 Q. Are the template SOPs good enough to comply with the NHS Requirements?

-A. The template SOPs have been developed by PSNC and the RPSGB with support from the DHSC, NHS Connecting for Health and NHS Employers.
-They have undergone two phases of consultation led by the PSNC.
+Many of the template SOPs have been developed by PSNC and the RPS with support from the DHSC, NHS Digital and NHS Employers.

 A contractor would have to review the template and consider whether they were sufficiently relevant to local circumstances, adapting the templates where necessary.
 For example the data transfer SOP includes suggested procedures linked to different data transfer methods – if a pharmacy uses a method of transferring information which isn’t covered by the template SOP; the contractor would have to add information on this particular data transfer method into the SOP.